Kameleon21/Rock-Paper/README.md

 Computer chooses randomly from Rock,Paper or Scissors
-    -The answer has to be random from the three option -Create a variable to store the answer of this function
+    -The answer has to be random from the three option -Create a variable to store the answer of this function -Randomly create a number from 1-3 and assign a value for 1-3 for R,P,S

 You choose from Rock,Paper or Scissors
 You set the rules/logic of the game